 - Be considered at fault or accused of contributory negligence

 If you or a loved one has recently been in an accident as a result of another driver improperly or carelessly using a turn signal, don’t take the risk of not being fully compensated for your injuries.
-Contact us today for a free consultation and review of your Virginia auto and home insurance policy to make sure you get a justified settlement.
+A car accident lawyer may be able to argue that the other driver's misuse of their turn signal makes them 100 percent at fault.